-To agree exactly how the collaboration will work and to ensure staff behave in a respectful way towards others it is important to set out 'terms of reference' in advance.
+In order to agree exactly how the collaboration will work and to ensure staff behave in a respectful way towards others it is important to set out 'terms of reference' in advance.
 The length and content of this document is entirely down to the individual collaboration to decide.
-To assist with discussions, the Early Years & Childcare Service has produced a Collaborative Ways of Working Proforma which can be adapted to suit the needs of individual collaborations.
+In order to assist with discussions, the Early Years & Childcare Service has produced a Collaborative Ways of Working Proforma which can be adapted to suit the needs of individual collaborations.
 This includes agreeing what happens when a provider leaves the collaboration and/or when someone acts outside of the agreed 'code of conduct'.
 A copy of the Proforma is included as Appendix 1.

-If new providers set up in area of an existing collaboration it is up to the collaboration to decide whether or not to allow the new provider to join.
-If other local providers who haven't previously engaged also want to join, then the group must decide at what point the collaboration divides into two or more further collaborations and who will lead the new ones.
+If new providers set up in the area of a collaboration it is up to the collaboration to decide whether or not to allow the new provider to join.
+If other local providers who haven't previously engaged also want to join then the group must decide at what point the collaboration divides into two or more further collaborations and who will lead the new ones.